Sporting spotlight: Owen Hargreaves

+How is your fitness?
 I am fit but having focused so much on football since I was 15, I am just taking a step back.
 I was blessed, I had such a wonderful start to my career but at the age of 27 it all kind of went in a different direction.

+Have the injuries made you look at life differently?
 I grew up playing football, I loved it.
 I never really did it as a job but the game has helped me travel and learn new things from different people, coaches and personalities.
 The injuries have been tough but it has been probably the best learning curve anyone could have had.
 I am thankful for that.

+You have worked under some of the best managers in the game, have they inspired you to try coaching?
 Up to the age of 27, I would have said no. But then after spending so much time out injured and looking from the outside in, I have begun to think it might be nice to be a manager.
 I like the idea of working with impressionable young people - a lot of very talented kids go by the wayside.

 Did you ever get the hairdryer from Sir Alex?
 No (smiles).

+But you must have seen it in action?
 He loves the game, still does.
 He is passionate and that is why it happens - because he cares and he wants to turn something around.
 The majority of the time he is very focused on football and says things in a calm manner.
 But like in any industry, sometimes a boss needs to set the tone for everyone else.

+What are your passions away from the game?
 I love golf.
 Having the injury impacted on my life in so many other ways.
 I wasn't able to do a lot of things I wanted to do and that is why I haven't really played this year.
 It has given me the opportunity to do things I really wasn't able to do for so many years.

+Do you watch a lot of sports away from football?
 I love all sports but I watch a lot of NBA basketball - I have a big hoop outside my house.
 As a kid I used to play five hours a day.
 I also played a lot of ice hockey growing up in Canada and I still enjoy watching that and American Football on a Sunday.

 Owen Hargreaves in focus